Dan’s Story

 It had all started earlier that year on a cold February night.
 Dan was doing sales in the neighboring province of Ontario from Quebec, where Dan had moved back to from the East Coast after living there for 16 years.
 He had left the province of Quebec for over 20 years and vowed he would never live there again, in large part because of the language laws and politics.
 Although he did visit often, as most of his family was still there.

-After caring for his mom for more than 10 years, she had a second fall, re-fracturing her hip and pelvis and her disease had progressed to the point that Dan had to place her in a residence.
-Again, he was fortunate, in that he found her a home on the next street so he could still care for her daily.
+After caring for his mom for more than 10 years, she had a second fall, re-fracturing her hip and pelvis and her disease had progressed to the point that Dan had to place her in a home.
+Again, he was fortunate, in that he found her a home on the next street so he could still easily care for her daily.

 So on that February night, Dan was returning from a sales call that had gone very late and was racing home to tuck his mom in as she would often refuse to eat or even take her meds if he was not there.
 With her also being a diabetic, Dan needed to make certain she would eat before going to sleep so she would not go hypoglycemic (low blood sugar) during the night.